-Click on the Online Education tab to participate in the activity today!
+The activity provides continuing education credit for nurses.
+Click on the Online Education tab above for the full accreditation information and participate in the activity today!

 The title of the modules are: Hydroxyurea for the Treatment of Sickle Cell Disease, Comprehensive Care of Adolescents and Young Adults with Sickle Cell Disease, and Best Transition Practices for Adolescents and Young Adults with Sickle Cell Disease.

 Nurses, nurse practitioners, physician assistants, and other health care providers who treat persons with SCD or providers interested in learning more about SCD will find these modules beneficial.

 For more information or to view the modules today, click the Online Education tab above!